Wilm0rien/EveOnlineMiningYield/README.md

 # Ore Mining Yield

 ## Mining Ship Yields
-Meanwhile the game displays the outcome of mining yield in the hover information of the mining laser.
+The game displays the outcome of mining yield in the hover information of the mining laser.
 For example when a hulk with is boosted to the maximum possible value it displays a 37.8m3/s value on its mining laser see this example screenshot:

 ![in-game-mining-yield](HulkMaxBoost.jpg)